wangqingbaidu/bangu/README.md

 >####8.
 2017-01-11 Transform Baidu API to others gradually.
 >####9.
 2017-01-17 Create documents on some moduler.
 >####10.
 2017-01-20 Use [http://tianqi.moji.com/](http://tianqi.moji.com/) as weather API which based on python reptile.
 See [Src code](https://github.com/wangqingbaidu/bangu/blob/master/utils/WeatherAPI.py) for details.
+>####11.
+2017-02-24 Baidu Audio to Text Service fixed, Add Magic Mirror web which is based on [iflytek](http://www.xfyun.cn/) speech recognition and [tuling](http://www.tuling123.com/) robot.
+Feature bangu can be controlled with voice interaction.

 ##Hardware Required
 >1.Raspberry pi 2 or later